Atom Probe Tomography of Organic Molecular Materials: Sub-Dalton Nanometer-Scale Quantification: Results and Discussion

 \subsection{Validation}

 In APT, mass resolution is typically characterized by the mass resolving power (MRP), which is given by: \cite{Gault2012}

 where $\Delta m$ is the full-width at half-maximum of the peak at mass $m$.
-We have demonstrated MRPs of $> 1000$ using a flight path length of \SI{160}{\mm}; Figure \ref{fig:mrp} shows part of a mass spectrum collected on a sample of \full\ (structure shown in Figure \ref{fig:materials} (5)) in which the isotopic peaks are clearly resolved.
-This high MRP allows definitive identification of the molecular constituents of a sample by comparing the spectrum to the expected isotope distribution.
+We have demonstrated MRPs of $> 1000$ using a flight path length of \SI{160}{\mm}.
+Figure \ref{fig:mrp} shows part of a mass spectrum collected on a sample of \full\ (structure shown in Figure \ref{fig:materials} (5)) in which the isotopic peaks are clearly resolved; based on the peaks shown, this this spectrum has a mass resolving power ($m/\Delta m$) of about 1000.
+This high MRP allows definitive identification of the molecular constituents of a sample by comparing the spectrum to the expected isotopic distribution.

-Figure \ref{fig:impurity}a shows the mass spectrum of a blended film of \SI{6}{vol.\percent} tris[2-phenylpyridinato-C2,N]iridium(III) (\irppy) in 4,4'-bis(N-carbazolyl)-1,1'-biphenyl (CBP, purified by thermal gradient sublimation) (their molecular structures are shown in Figure \ref{fig:materials} (2) \& (3)).
-There is a small but clearly resolvable peak at \SI{319}{\dalton} (marked Impurity); that we can observe this peak at all is a clear advantage of APT in organic systems, as it comprises only $\sim\SI{0.5}{\percent}$ of the total film.
-This peak is near the mass of CBP missing one carbazole group, and therefore might be thought to arise from the fragmentation of the molecule during the atom probe evaporation process; however, the high MRP of APT allows us to discern that this peak is \SI{1}{\dalton} too heavy for a fragment with a dangling bond, indicating that there is a hydrogen attached to the phenyl ring.
-This extra hydrogen identifies this peak as an impurity in the material left over from its synthesis, not a fragment.
-We note that the nearby $\mathrm{Ir(ppy)_3^{++}}$ peak is at the expected mass and can be used as a reference.
+Figure \ref{fig:impurity}a shows the mass spectrum of a blended film of \SI{6}{vol.\percent} \irppy\ in CBP (purified by thermal gradient sublimation) (their molecular structures are shown in Figure \ref{fig:materials} (2) \& (3)).
+There is a small but clearly resolvable peak at \SI{319}{\dalton} (marked BPC); that we can observe this peak at all is a clear advantage of APT in organic systems, as it comprises only $\sim\SI{0.5}{\percent}$ of the total film.
+This peak is near the mass of CBP missing one carbazole group, and therefore might be thought to arise from the fragmentation of the molecule during the atom probe evaporation process; however, the high MRP of APT allows us to discern that this peak is \SI{1}{\dalton} too heavy for a fragment with a dangling bond, indicating that there is a hydrogen at the 4' position of the biphenyl group.
+This extra hydrogen suggests this peak is the impurity 4-(N-carbazolyl)biphenyl (BPC) \cite{Kondakov2007} in the material left over from its synthesis or created during film deposition, not a fragment formed during the field evaporation process; we note that the nearby $\mathrm{Ir(ppy)_3^{++}}$ peak is at the expected mass, confirming that the transformation from TOF to mass-to-charge is accurate.
+Therefore, if any fragmentation is occurring, such as the much smaller peaks in the spectrum, they comprise only a small fraction ($<\SI{1}{\percent}$) of the data.
+Furthermore, a run of a blended film of \SI{6}{vol.\percent} \irppy\ in \textit{as-received} CBP (Figure S6 in the Supporting Information) shows this impurity comprising about \SI{5}{\percent} of the film (with other small peaks similarly increased), further supporting the impurity interpretation of these peaks.
+Given the noise floor observed in these spectra, we estimate our sensitivity to be approximately \SI{50}{ppm}.